NeuroTech-Leuven/BrainBrowsR/docs/data_processing/riemannian.md

 ## Results

 The frequency we use in the frequency is 8Hz for "sroll-up", 10Hz for "comment" and 8Hz for "like".
-The performance of the **riemann+MDM** is visualized by confusion matrix.
-The plot below shows the performance of prediction with accuracy 78%.
-The 95% confidence interval of the accuracy is (0.656, 0.899), meaning that there is 95% unseen data will be classified correctly.
+We extend the raw signal at first.
+Then we extract 2-second epochs from the extended data.
+For Riemannian geometry, we need large dataset to train and test the classifier so we use 2-second epochs rather than 4-second epochs in CCA classification.
+We have total 90 epochs, 80\% for training and 20\% for testing.
+The mean score of 10-fold cross validation in training data is 68\%.
+The performance of the **riemann+MDM** in test data is visualized by confusion matrix.
+The plot below shows the performance of prediction with accuracy 67%.
+The 95% confidence interval of the accuracy is (0.449 0.884).

 ![alt text](./images/riemann_cm.png "Text to show on mouseover")